humdrum-tools/humdrum-documentation/guide/ch13/index.md

   `*-`
   --------------
-In addition, **rid** provides a **-t** option which removes
-\"duplicate\" or repeated tandem interpretations.
+In addition, **rid** provides a **-t** option which removes "duplicate" or repeated tandem interpretations.
 In the above example there is no need to repeat the meter signature and key signature in each measure.
 The following command will concatenate each of the three measures together, and then eliminate the unwanted interpretations: